Inside Sean Diddy Combs and DJ Khaled's Star-Studded New Year's Eve Bash

 "Nothing makes me happier than spreading love and celebrating with friends and family," Diddy said at the outdoor bash.
 "Cheers to the New Year!
 Let's get it CÎROC the New Year!"

 Guests danced the night away while listening to sets by D'Nice and DJ E-Feezy.
 There was also plenty to eat and drink.
-Salt Bae cooked up burgers and bites for attendees and served up specialty CÎROC and DeLeón cocktails, including drinks called the Midnight Kiss and the Beso Caliente.
+Salt Bae cooked up burgers and bites for attendees and specialty CÎROC and DeLeón cocktails, including drinks called the Midnight Kiss and the Beso Caliente, were served.

 To see more of the party, check out the gallery: